 This store at the bottom of Grünerløkka has a pretty unassuming exterior, which may be part of the reason I was so blown away when I stepped inside.
 It is a traveller’s paradise.

 On the level where you enter, you’ll find all sorts of clothing, shoes, accessories and general travel paraphernalia.
-Most importantly, there’s a cafe where you can order internationally-inspired coffee, sandwiches or treats – snacks are possibly the most important thing for a solid trip-planning session.
+There’s a cafe where you can order internationally-inspired coffee, sandwiches or treats – snacks are possibly the most important thing for a solid trip-planning session.

 Downstairs there’s couches and cafe seating, but I like to nab one of the tables upstairs in the impressive travel library.
 If you already know where you’re going, great, there’ll be a travel guide or 12 on it to flick through while you drink your coffee (and then you should probably buy the guide, really).
 If you’re more up for a travel brainstorming session, you’ll find plenty of inspiration among the gorgeous photography books.

 Chillout has opened a second (slightly smaller) store at Bogstadveien 41, on the west side of Oslo.